awsdocs/amazon-eks-user-guide/doc_source/connecting-cluster.md

    The output should include `status=ACTIVE`\.

 1. To grant additional IAM users access to the Amazon EKS console to view the connected clusters, see [Granting access to a user to view a cluster](connector-grant-access.md)\.
+Your clusters will now be viewable in the AWS Management Console, as well as your connected [nodes](https://docs.aws.amazon.com/eks/latest/userguide/view-nodes.html) and [workloads](https://docs.aws.amazon.com/eks/latest/userguide/view-workloads.html)\.